PRINT MODE

 4 (with 5 5) strong, short at *

-* With singleton in bidded minor after relay 2, and with void in bidded minor after relay 2.
-The opener bids his best major, then the responder bids an excluding Blackwood which excludes the color of the bidded minor, by rebidding this minor
+After a relay 2 which means a void, the opener bids his best major, then the responder bids an excluding Blackwood 4NT which excludes the color of the bidded minor.

 The responder has a strong minor two suiter 64 and slam hope